qoco-org/qoco-benchmarks/README.md

 Before running the benchmark problems, the user must generate the cvxgen solvers using the problem files in the `cvxgen/problems/` directory and place them in a directory called `generated_solvers/` within the `cvxgen/` directory.

-To run the benchmark problems, run
+To run the benchmark problems, create a directory titled `generated_solvers/` in the root of the repository then run

 ```
 python generate_solvers.py && python run_benchmarks.py